project-march/ProjectMarch/doc/march_packages/march_data_collector.rst

 Overview
 --------
-The `march_data_collector` package subscribes to the topics on which data is published to process the date.
+The `march_data_collector` package subscribes to the topics on which data is published to process the data.
 Basically three things are happening to the data:

-* Based on the position also the acceleration and jerk are calculated for future analysis.
+* Based on the position, the acceleration and jerk are calculated for future analysis.

 * The IMU is used to adapt the tf frames and based on this the center of mass (CoM) and the capture point (CP) are calculated.